My Oxford Year with Julia Whelan | Oxford, England

 Her performance of her own debut novel, the international bestseller My Oxford Year (now a Netflix film), garnered a SOVAS award.
 Her 2022 novel, Thank You For Listening, was a Best-of-the-Year pick at Amazon, Audible, and NPR.
 Her latest work, the Audie nominated audio original Casanova LLC, will be coming to print in Spring 2027.

 She is also the founder of Audiobrary, an audio publishing company and retailer seeking to change how creatives are compensated in the audiobook industry.
 She is also a Grammy nominated audiobook director, a former writing tutor, a half-decent amateur baker, and a certified tea sommelier.
-And, for the purposes of this particular trip, she used to be a T.A. for a beloved professor's Jane Austen classes while at Middlebury College; she promises to reach back through time and bring that same level of nerdy enthusiasm to this pilgrimage.

 “Maybe, once you come to realize that there are no answers, you learn to live with the questions.”